samrickman/aethelreds-adventure/README.md

 # Aethelred's adventure

-This is a tiny little text-based RPG I made with my 6 year old daughter.
-The story and many of the design choices were hers (e.g. the flaming blue horse representing tax collection).
+This is a tiny little text-based RPG my 6 year old daughter and I made together.
+The story and many of the design choices were hers (e.g. the flaming blue horse representing the King's tax collectors).

 ![Aethelred's Adventure](https://raw.githubusercontent.com/samrickman/aethelreds-adventure/main/img/demo.png)

 Features:

-1. Highly pixellated images (60x30) - thanks [Nikhil Kumar Singh]( https://github.com/nikhilkumarsingh/terminal-image-viewer/blob/master/img-viewer.py).
+1. Colored spaces giving the appearance of highly pixellated images (60x30).
 2. Multiple choice or text responses.
 3. Locked rooms until a condition is met (e.g. item collected or correct answer given in another room).